-- Turtle Island– this is another book that is clearly fantastic, because turtle is big enough to provide a home for frog, bear, owl, and cat, but it’s still cute.
+- Turtle Island– this is another book that is clearly fantastic because the turtle is big enough to provide a home for a frog, bear, owl, and cat, but it’s still cute.

 - The Foolish Tortoise– This is a good book for teaching the lesson about being content with who you are.
 The kids had fun reading this one and afterward found blankets to pretend they were turtles.
 It was super cute. (this is not at my local library, so is not on the printable booklist)

 - The Fisherman and the Turtle– This is an Aztec tale!
 I haven’t really read many of those, so it stood out to me

 - One Tiny Turtle– I wanted to like this one more than I did.
 It didn’t quite work for me, and I’m not sure why.
 It didn’t seem to catch the kids’ attention either so it wasn’t just me.
 It follows a sea turtle’s life from being a young turtle to having babies herself.
 It was just odd.

 - Watch Me Grow Turtle– This has gorgeous pictures and is well worth it for the pictures alone

 - The life cycle of a turtle– This is an older book, as evidenced by the fact it’s out of print, but presents the life cycle in a nice concise manner